WeiliangXing/ng2-miniProjects/README.md

 ### Issue:
 Cannot stream from twitter by pusher; potential issue: unclear mechanism of how to make pusher webhook works.
+1. issue: pusher webhook seems not hook any tweets, thus no stream shown.
+Need learn more about how coonect to pusher.
 ### Reference:
 https://github.com/pusher-community/realtime-twitter-search-angular2